Copyright © 1998-2025 Dawn E. Monroe. All rights reserved

 Born March 10, 1942, Verdun (now part of Montréal), Québec.
 She attended the Université to obtain her law degree in 1966.
 She earned her

-member of the Women’s law Association of Ontario.
+Women’s Law Association of Ontario.
 She would become one of the first women town solicitors in Ontario when she worked in

-Preston, Ontario 1931 to 1933.
-She later moved to Sault Ste Marie, Ontario, her home town, to work with her husband.
+Preston, Ontario, 1931 to 1933.
+She later moved to Sault Ste Marie, Ontario, to work with her husband.

 Bertha Wilson